Sarah J. Garnet: Later life and death

 On December 28, 1875, Sarah Tompkins (appearing in some records as Thompkins) wed noted abolitionist Henry Highland Garnet, and thereafter was usually identified as Sarah Garnet.
 Their Brooklyn marriage ceremony was performed by Amos Noë Freeman, a minister associated with the legendary escape from slavery in 1855 of Anna Maria Weems on the Underground Railroad.

-In 1881 President James A. Garfield appointed Garnet as ambassador in Liberia, although Sarah did not accompany him on the trip.
-Garnet became ill soon after arriving abroad, and he died on February 13, 1882, in Monrovia.
+In 1881 President James A. Garfield appointed Henry Garnet as ambassador in Liberia, although Sarah Garnet did not accompany him on the trip.
+Henry Garnet became ill soon after arriving abroad, and he died on February 13, 1882, in Monrovia.